 While a golf cart can transport people and goods, most of them don’t have the features to make them street ready.
 These methods of transportation don’t have:

 - Brake lights

 - Provisions for mounting a registration plate

 Additionally, golf carts don’t enclose the passengers.
 And, they don’t have doors.
 Instead, people jump in and out.
 They also don’t go as fast as cars, buses, and other vehicles you’d see on the road.

 The construction of golf carts is not suitable for the majority of road uses.
 If someone were to drive one on the street, they would present serious safety risks.

 Many golf carts don’t have seatbelts, an accessory required by law.
-Additionally, a normal golf buggy can only reach a certain speed.
-With this in mind, driving one on a busy road could leave to traffic jams.
-This can lead to agitation from other drivers, thus causing accidents.
+Additionally, a standard golf buggy can only reach a certain speed.
+With this in mind, driving one on a busy road could lead to traffic jams which can lead to agitation from other drivers, thus causing accidents.
 And, these accidents could affect both other drivers and pedestrians.

 Exceptions to the Rules